Deliberate practice is like the scientific method for music.

 THE DIFFERENCE BETWEEN DELIBERATE PRACTICE AND “STANDARD” PRACTICE

-Most people, when they sit down to practice, do so rather mindlessly.
+Most people, when they sit down to practice, do so without much intention or structure.
 A typical practice session might look something like this:

 - Go into a room by yourself to practice.

-- Start to get frustrated with all the things you’re doing wrong and possibly even wonder if you’ll ever do them right.
+- Try to play something better but get distracted with another issue.
+Start to get frustrated with all the things you’re doing wrong and possibly even wonder if you’ll ever do them right.

 - Wash.
 Rinse.
 Repeat. …for 10 years.